JDoYo/saveyourself/<SaveYourself>_STD.md

 ## 6.)
 Responsibilities

--While all parties in the group will assist with the various parts of testing through the entire testing process, specific parts have been dedicated to certain persons:
+While all parties in the group will assist with the various parts of testing through the entire testing process, specific parts have been dedicated to certain persons:
 Test Execution (Unit Testing, Integration Testing) Responsible Members: